AElfProject/aelf-docs/docs/quick-start/developers/todo-app/index.md

 #### What This Function Does:

-1. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to update the task Status by pass the `completed` status as an Argument.
+1. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to update the task status by passind the `completed` status as an argument.

 Next, we'll write the **Delete the Task** function.

 ### Delete the Task

-Write Function for Delete the existing Task.
+Write a function to delete an existing task.

 - Scroll down to find the comment `// step 6 - Delete the Task`.